How Having an Attitude Can Improve Your Life

 How to Teach Children to Protect Themselves from Users and Bullies

 One way to teach children how to protect themselves from harmful behavior or requests from others is to demonstrate for them how to say "no" firmly.
 In addition, a demonstration of how to walk away confidently and without reserve may help them to understand that when something feels wrong to them, they have a right to refuse and briskly walk away.
 When the demonstration is over, having them practice a few times might help them feel more comfortable to react in this manner if ever they should need to.
+You could form a Parent/Child Safety Group with other trusted parents and work on safety lessons with all the kids.

 © 2017 Helen Laxner